"I am no one's seed-pod. I am not a person-in-the-making, I am a person now."

 - Ship Tease: The arc's ending.

 - Single Woman Seeks Good Man: Defied.
 Although Penny has dated both Badass Biker Rich and Nice Guy Duane, she finds that she genuinely loves only the former.
-Thus, when one of her hypothetical future selves urges her to use "common sense" in deciding whether to run away with Rich, this is her sarcastic response:

 - What If?